3mdeb/news-and-ideas/blog/content/post/2021-10-07-ftpm-vs-dtpm.md

 Then we have to consider the memory security facilities:

-- TZ defines a separate region for the "normal world" in which the usual software is run and "secure world" which runs security critical software
+- ARM TrustZone defines a separate region for the "normal world" in which the usual software is run and "secure world" which runs security-critical code
 - Intel SGX can be used to define protected, encrypted regions (enclaves) with restricted access
 - AMD has memory encryption and the fTPM itself runs on an ARM coprocessor